mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

     'my_field': {'type': 'string', 'index': 'not_analyzed'}

-Also try running .values_dict on the query as mentioned above
+Try running .values_dict on the query as mentioned above.